tktracker/IntuneDocs/intune/enrollment/troubleshoot-android-enrollment.md

 No, encryption is required from Google for the work profile.

 ### Samsung devices are blocking the use of third-party keyboards like SwiftKey
-Samsung began enforcing this on Android 8.0+ devices.
+Samsung began enforcing this restriction on Android 8.0+ devices.
 Microsoft is currently working with Samsung on this issue and will post new information when it's available.

 ## Remote actions